-The OT series of porphyry copper-gold deposits, which includes the Entrée/Oyu Tolgoi JV deposits, occur along a north-northeast corridor with Hugo North Extension at the north end and the Heruga deposit at the south end.
+The Oyu Tolgoi series of porphyry copper-gold deposits, which includes the Entrée/Oyu Tolgoi JV deposits, occur along a north-northeast corridor with Hugo North Extension at the north end and the Heruga deposit at the south end.
 Mineralization is related to Devonian quartz monzodiorite intrusions and associated quartz stockwork.
 The deposits have varied characteristics in regard to host rock, intrusive bodies, sulphide mineralogy, grade, and alteration.

-The pre-Carboniferous stratigraphy of the OT series of deposits consists of massive augite basalt, conglomerate, dacitic tuffs, and siltstones, which are overthrust by the ‘Heruga sequence’, comprising basaltic flows, volcaniclastic rocks, and siltstones.
+The pre-Carboniferous stratigraphy of the Oyu Tolgoi series of deposits consists of massive augite basalt, conglomerate, dacitic tuffs, and siltstones, which are overthrust by the ‘Heruga sequence’, comprising basaltic flows, volcaniclastic rocks, and siltstones.
 The Carboniferous Sainshandhudag Formation unconformably overlies the older rocks.
 Major Carboniferous or younger faults disrupt the mineralized corridor and bound the western side of most deposits.

 Four major lithological divisions are present within the Alagbayan Group, and each of these divisions consists of two or more mappable subunits.
 The two lower units are commonly strongly altered and form important mineralization hosts, while the two upper units lack significant alteration and mineralization.
 Unit DA4 is separated from the underlying Alagbayan Group units by a contact-parallel fault, known as the Contact Fault.